 Safety First: How Do I Know What To Buy?

-When choosing an organic product, avoid any with organic syrups, especially brown rice syrup.
+When choosing an organic infant formula, avoid any with organic syrups, especially brown rice syrup.
 These syrups rapidly spike blood sugar levels.
 A recent study revealed that inorganic levels of arsenic are detected in organic brown rice syrup and “may introduce significant concentrations of Asi (inorganic arsenic) into an individual’s diet.”
 Currently, there are no U.S. regulations on the levels of arsenic permitted in food.

 1. GMO free